Candler School of Theology: Rita Anne Rollins Building (Phase I)

 Completed in 2008, the 65,000-square-foot Rita Anne Rollins Building houses Candler School of Theology classrooms, administrative and faculty offices, community gathering spaces, and Emory's Center for Ethics.
 The building supports SMART technology and reflects Emory's architectural style and its commitment to sustainability, featuring Italianate design with marble and stucco exteriors and a clay tile roof, as well as LEED silver certification from the U.S. Green Building Council.

 In recognition of the support of the O. Wayne Rollins Foundation of Atlanta, Emory University named Phase I of the new Candler School of Theology building in memory of the late Rita Anne Rollins.

 Candler School of Theology's Phase II building project was completed in August 2014 and connects the classrooms and administrative offices in the Rita Anne Rollins Building with the Pitts Theology Library, as well as the Wesley Teaching Chapel, new group study rooms for students, a glassed-in atrium and an outdoor plaza.

 The building is located at 1531 Dickey Drive.

 Candler School of Theology Building (Phase II)

 Candler's Phase II building project is connected to the Rita Anne Rollins Building.
 Completed in August 2014, the building includes a new home for Pitts Theology Library, an exhibit gallery, an 80-seat lecture hall, the Wesley Teaching Chapel, group study rooms, a glassed-in atrium, an outdoor plaza and office space for Candler's IT staff and Pitts Library staff.

-Pitts Theology Library

-For its first 99 years, Pitts Theology Library was housed in the oldest building on the Emory Campus, constructed in 1915.
-The School of Theology originally occupied the top floor, and the university chapel occupied the Durham Reading Room.
-The original library for the School of Theology was held in the room that most recently contained the periodical collection.

-Pitts Library moved to the Phase II building in 2014.
-The library now provides an elevator, wireless access, expanded seating options, and enhanced accessibility, as well as proximity to the classrooms and staff offices for the Candler School of Theology.